EmilianoG-byte/EmilianoG-byte.github.io/blog/_posts/2023-12-30-lucky-year.md

 So maybe this year was just this period where I am finally seeing the results of my efforts (?).

 `Luck`, bamboo, opportunity, or whatever it may be, I feel extremely grateful for this year, and I can only hope that next year will be as full of growth, health, and happiness.
-Who knows, maybe it might be even better than this year, with a bit of `luck`.
+Who knows, it might be even better than this year, with a bit of `luck`.